eslint/eslint/docs/maintainer-guide/issues.md

 ### When an Issue is Opened

 When an issue is opened, it is automatically added to the "Needs Triage" column in the Triage project.
-These issues need to be evaluated by the triage team to determine whether or not to the dev team should evaluate the issue.
+These issues need to be evaluated to determine next steps.
+Anyone on the support team or dev team can follow these steps to properly triage issues.

+**Note:** If an issue is in the "Triaging" column, that means someone is already triaging it and you should let them finish.
+There's no need to comment on issues in the "Triaging" column unless someone asks for help.

 The steps for triaging an issue are: